-Our authorized capital stock consists of shares of common stock, par value \$0.001 per share, and shares of preferred stock, par value \$ per share.
+Our authorized capital stock consists of 100,000,000 shares of common stock, par value \$0.001 per share, and 0 shares of preferred stock.
 There is currently no market for our common stock, and we can offer no assurances that a market for our common stock will develop in the future.
-We intend to apply to have our common stock listed on The Nasdaq Global Market under the ticker symbol "FDUS."
+Our common stock has been approved for listing on The Nasdaq Global Market under the ticker symbol "FDUS."
 There are no outstanding options or warrants to purchase our stock.
 No stock has been authorized for issuance under any equity compensation plan.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.